caox5/Real-time-embedded-project/README.md

 ## Credits
  The fall detection progect is maintained by the PTEP_Progect_Team 13.
 The members of the group are:
- -Xin Cao
+ - Xin Cao
- -Ying Li
+ - Ying Li
- -Dingrui Chen
+ - Dingrui Chen
- -Jingben Xu
+ - Jingben Xu

 ## Reference
 [^1]: https://www.researchgate.net/publication/221910572_Video_Surveillance_for_Fall_Detection